-Mount Saint Vincent University In-Course Bursaries are applied to student's accounts for January of each year (applications are open for the months of October and November only).
-Any student registered in a Mount Saint Vincent University credential program is eligible to apply.
-Awards ranging from \$100 to \$1500 are made according to established and documented financial need.
+Mount Saint Vincent University In-Course Bursaries are applied to student's accounts for January of each year (applications are open during the month of October).
+Any student registered in a Mount Saint Vincent University credential program may be eligible to apply.
+Awards ranging from \$100 to \$2000 are made according to established and documented financial need.
 Students are required to submit a detailed financial disclosure application and supporting documents.
-For further information, contact the Financial Aid Coordinator at 902-457-6351.
+For further information, contact the Financial Aid Office at 902-457-6351.

-Completed In-Course Bursary applications must be received in the Financial Aid Office by 4:00 p.m. on November 1, 2019.
+Completed In-Course Bursary applications must be received by the Financial Aid Office by 4:00 p.m. on November 5, 2021.